-Orthodontics alone cannot cure severe crowding or misalignment of the teeth.
-Extraction of teeth, uncovering of buried (impacted) teeth, grafting deficient areas of gums, or repositioning jaws or jaw segments may be needed to achieve orthodontic success.
+In cases of very severe crowding or misalignment of the teeth, orthodontics alone is inadequate to achieve a successful result.
+Surgical treatments such as extraction of teeth, uncovering teeth that are not erupting properly, grafting deficient areas of gums, or repositioning of the jaw may be needed to achieve the desired orthodontic result.
 We work in close cooperation with your orthodontist, who will specify which teeth or areas of your jawbone require corrective treatment.

 Extraction of Teeth for Orthodontic Reasons

-Teeth can become crowded or even impacted because of the lack of space in the jaws.
+Teeth can become crowded or even impacted when there is not enough room in the jaws.
 One or more permanent teeth are sometimes strategically extracted to create space to properly align the others.
-Deciduous teeth (baby teeth) may not loosen and fall out as they should.
-They may need to be extracted to allow proper eruption of the permanent teeth.
+Deciduous teeth (baby teeth) sometimes do not loosen and fall out as they should.
+If that happens, certain deciduous teeth may need to be extracted to allow proper eruption of the permanent teeth.

-Wisdom teeth can impede your orthodontic treatment and can contribute to crowding after completed treatment.
+Wisdom teeth can impede your orthodontic treatment and very often contribute to crowding of the teeth after completed treatment.
 It is best to extract wisdom teeth either before or immediately after orthodontic treatment.
-Waiting too long to remove the wisdom teeth may result in relapse and crowding, and even the need re-do the orthodontic treatment.
+Waiting too long after braces to remove the wisdom teeth may result in relapse and crowding, and even the need re-do the orthodontic treatment.

 Some people fail to develop all the permanent teeth.
-It may be possible to simply slide neighboring teeth over to close the space orthodontically.
+In such a case, it may be possible to simply slide neighboring teeth over to close the space orthodontically.
 Other times, orthodontic space closure is not advisable and the missing tooth space is left open.
-Dental implants are then placed to fill in for missing teeth
+Dental implants are then placed to fill in for missing teeth.

 Some people develop more than the normal 32 permanent teeth.
-These extra teeth, called supernumerary teeth, are usually deformed, and can cause other teeth to become impacted or crowded.
-A cyst can sometimes form on these impacted teeth, just as it can on wisdom teeth.
-Early extraction, even as young as age 5-6, is advisable to minimize these risks.
+These extra teeth, called supernumerary teeth, are often small or deformed, and can cause other normal teeth to become impacted or crowded.
+A cyst can sometimes form on these supernumerary teeth, just as it can on wisdom teeth.
+Early extraction of extra teeth, even as young as age 6-8, is advisable to minimize these risks.

 Exposure of Unerupted Teeth

-If an impacted tooth is critical to the orthodontic result, rather than extract it, a procedure called expose and bond is done to uncover the tooth and attach (bond) an orthodontic bracket.
-Your orthodontist attaches springs or elastics to guide that tooth into position.
+If an unerupted or impacted tooth is critical to the orthodontic result, a procedure called expose and bond is done to surgically uncover the tooth and attach (bond) an orthodontic bracket with a short gold chain.
+With the impacted tooth now accessible, your orthodontist attaches springs or elastics to guide that tooth into position.

 Corrective Jaw Surgery